frictionlessdata/tabulator-py/README.md

 #### file

-It's a defaulat scheme.
+The default scheme.
 Source should be a file in local filesystem.

 ```python
 stream = Stream('data.csv')